kali/kali.github.io/_posts/2016-02-29-Query2-in-differential-dataflow.md

 ```

 `Collection` is the differential dataflow struct that supports the
-differential protocol and provides the relational operators, so we build one
-around our stream of data.
+differential protocol.
+It wraps our input stream.

 ```rust
 let group: Collection<_, (Bytes8, SaneF32)> =